HomeBusinessSenegalese-Based Chargel start-up secures $2.5M Seed Capital

 In 2022, Chargel did over $1.2 million in Gross Merchandise Value (GMV), with Moustapha saying they are close to surpassing that figure so far this year.

-Both Moustapha and Alioune’s plan is to leverage the freight demand within the continent which is expected to grow by 28 percent by the close of the decade as intra-regional commerce flourishes.
+Both Moustapha and Alioune’s plan is to leverage the freight demand within the continent which is set to grow by 28 percent by the close of the decade as intra-regional commerce flourishes.